Battle of Saipan: Japanese defense preparations

 American intelligence had estimated that there would be between 15,000 and 18,000 Japanese troops on Saipan at the time of the invasion.
 In actuality, there were double that number.
 Nearly 32,000 Japanese military personnel were on the island, including 6,000 naval troops.
 The two major army units defending the island were the 43rd Division commanded by Lieutenant General Yoshitsugu Saitō and the 47th Independent Mixed Brigade commanded by Colonel Yoshira Oka.
 Both units were assigned to the Thirty-First Army under the overall command of Lieutenant General Hideyoshi Obata.

 The Japanese hurriedly reinforced the island before the invasion, but many of the troop transports were sunk by U.S. submarines.
 For example, five of the seven ships transporting the 43rd Division were sunk.
 Most of the troops were saved, but the majority of their equipment–including hats and shoes–was lost, reducing their effectiveness.
 Many soldiers were the stranded survivors of sunken ships headed to other islands.
-There were about 80 tanks on the island, substantially more than the Americans had encountered in previous battles with the Japanese.
+About 80 tanks were on the island, substantially more than the Americans had encountered in previous battles with the Japanese.

-The Japanese defenses were set up to defeat an invading force on Saipan's beaches, where the invading troops were most vulnerable.
-These defenses focused on the most likely invasion locations, the western beaches south of Garapan.
-This made the defenses weak.
-If an invading force broke through the beach defenses, there was no organized fallback position: the Japanese troops would have to rely on Saipan's rough terrain, especially its caves, for protection.
-The original plans called for a defense in depth that fortified the entire island if time allowed, but the Japanese were unable to complete their defenses by the time of the invasion.
+Japanese defensive doctrine sought to destroy an invading force when it was most vulnerable, at the shoreline before the invaders were able to form a beachhead, and most of their defenses focused on the most likely invasion locations, the western beaches south of Garapan.
+The original plans also called for a defense in depth that fortified the entire island, but the Japanese were unable to complete their defenses by the time of the invasion.
 Much of the building material sent to Saipan, such as concrete and steel, had been sunk in transit by American submarines, and the timing of the invasion surprised the Japanese, who thought they had until November to complete their defense.
 As of June, many fortifications remained incomplete, available building materials were left unused, and many artillery guns were not properly deployed.
+This left the island's interior defenses weak.
+If an invading force broke through the beach defenses, no organized fallback position remained; the Japanese troops would have to rely on Saipan's rough terrain, especially its caves, for protection.

 Japanese leadership on the island suffered from poor command coordination.
 Although Vice Admiral Chūichi Nagumo, Commander of the Central Pacific Area Fleet, had nominal oversight of the defenses in the Central Pacific, Obata refused to subordinate his army command to a naval officer.
 Because Obata was on Guam and away from his Saipan headquarters when the invasion started, command of Saipan's army units fell to Saitō, who was the senior army officer on the island.
 Obata's chief of staff, Major General Keiji Igeta, maintained a separate headquarters that was often out of touch with Saitō.